diecatiamonteiro/openwhyd-tracks-fetcher/README.md

-# ▶️ Openwhyd Hot Tracks Fetcher
+# ▶️ Openwhyd Hot Tracks Listener

 This project fetches and displays the "Hot Tracks" from the Openwhyd Data Export API.
 It dynamically renders the list of tracks using JavaScript and provides clickable links to the respective music platforms (e.g., YouTube).
 The project also uses localStorage to cache the fetched data, improving performance by avoiding unnecessary API calls on subsequent visits.